dotnet/AspNetCore.Docs/aspnetcore/security/authorization/resourcebased.md

 ## Write a resource-based handler

 Writing a handler for resource-based authorization isn't much different than [writing a plain requirements handler](xref:security/authorization/policies#security-authorization-policies-based-authorization-handler).
-After creating a custom requirement class, implement a requirement handler class.
+Create a custom requirement class, and implement a requirement handler class.
 The handler class specifies both the requirement and resource type.
 For example, a handler utilizing a `SameAuthorRequirement` requirement and a `Document` resource looks as follows:

 [!code-csharp[](resourcebased/samples/ResourceBasedAuthApp2/Services/DocumentAuthorizationHandler.cs?name=snippet_HandlerAndRequirement)]